wp-plugins/yourchannel/readme.txt

 Put the shortcode generated anywhere in your posts.
 (Also supports custom fields.)

 == Changelog ==

+= 0.3.1 =
+Playlists are optional.
+If playlists not shown, menu'll also be hidden.
+Default colors accents is now Black & White.

+= 0.3 =
+Now also accepts Channel ID.

 = 0.1 =
 Initial version.